STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

 </tr>
 </tbody>
 </table>
+Now, is time to go the join exercise!

 ### Join Prompts (join, merge, look up)

 **Problem**: You have two data sources and you need info from both in one new data object.